wire report

-This model is not a real person: how AI is shaking up fashion – video
+This model is not a real person: how AI is changing online shopping – video

 What happened

-According to The Guardian’s source item, This model is not a real person: how AI is shaking up fashion – video, From digital twins to models ‘sculpted’ by programmers, generative AI has been popping up all over the fashion industry.
+According to The Guardian’s source item, This model is not a real person: how AI is changing online shopping – video, From digital twins to models ‘sculpted’ by programmers, generative AI has been popping up all over the fashion industry.
 When an Australian e-commerce retailer started using AI-generated models to sell products, lifestyle editor Alyx Gorman had to see if the garments were more than mere pixels.
 The Iconic, which sells the dress worn in this video, said in a statement: ‘Where AI-generated imagery is used to advertise products for sale on our platform, our expectation is that it is clearly labelled and that the product itself is represented as accurately as possible for customers.’
 Meanwhile, Atoir, the designer, said: ‘The Australian fashion industry is highly competitive, particularly for independent brands.
 We believe that when used responsibly, tools like this can help smaller businesses to operate with greater agility while still maintaining the creative standards and product integrit

 Context